 National Pharmacovigilance Coordination Centre (NPvCC)

-Intermediary Pharmacovigilance Centres (IPvCC) for ASU & H Drugs
+Intermediary Pharmacovigilance Centres (IPvCs) for ASU & H Drugs

 Secondary pharmacovigilance centres, acting as second level centres in the administrative structure of the program.
 Five National Institutes (National Institute of Ayurveda, Jaipur; Institute for Post Graduate Teaching and Research in Ayurveda, Jamnagar; National Institute of Siddha, Chennai; National Institute of Unani Medicine, Bengaluru; and National Institute of Homoeopathy, Kolkata) are designated as Intermediary Pharmacovigilance Centres.

-Peripheral Pharmacovigilance Centres (PPvCC) for ASU & H Drugs
+Peripheral Pharmacovigilance Centres (PPvCs) for ASU & H Drugs

 Primary pharmacovigilance centres.
-They are relatively smaller ASU & H colleges or institutions.
+They are relatively smaller ASU & H colleges or institutions including.
 These are the first contact ADR data collection units.
-They would be identified and coordinated by IPvCCs in consultation with NPvCC.
+They would be identified and coordinated by IPvCs in consultation with NPvCC.